Our knowledge, experience, and expertise are now available on the go.

 My Tamimi App, a convenient new tool for anyone with an interest in the legal sector, from law students to General Counsel.Find out more

-Gabriel Yuen - Associate, International Trade & Logistics
+Gabriel Yuen - Associate, Transport, Trade & Logistics

 Following the spread of COVID-19, one of the main concerns UAE entities have been considering is whether contractual obligations could still be performed in light of various restrictions that have been imposed on transport and businesses alike.
 This article explores how the law of force majeure operates in the UAE and the legal considerations that parties in the maritime industry might take into account.

 Subject to public policy and statutory provisions, UAE law upholds parties’ freedom to contract.
 Most contracts include a force majeure clause, and where such clause is absent, contracting parties may fall back on Article 273 of UAE Federal Law No. 5 of 1985 (the ‘Civil Code’) to invoke force majeure:

 1. ‘In contracts binding on both parties, if force majeure supervenes which makes the performance of the contract impossible, the corresponding obligation shall cease, and the contract shall be automatically cancelled.

 2. In the case of partial impossibility, that part of the contract which is impossible shall be extinguished, and the same shall apply to temporary impossibility in continuing contracts, and in those two cases it shall be permissible for the obligee to cancel the contract provided that the obligor is so aware.’